Azure/azure-powershell/src/Cdn/docs/Az.Cdn.md

 Updates an existing origin group within an endpoint.

 ### [Update-AzCdnProfile](Update-AzCdnProfile.md)
-Updates an existing Azure Front Door Standard or Azure Front Door Premium or CDN profile with the specified profile name under the specified subscription and resource group.
+Updates an existing CDN profile with the specified profile name under the specified subscription and resource group.

 ### [Update-AzFrontDoorCdnCustomDomain](Update-AzFrontDoorCdnCustomDomain.md)
 Updates an existing domain within a profile.